isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 <div style="background-color: white;">
 <br>
 <img src="/images/Vol%2018%20Issue%201/Kamala%20Club/Vandana_Aggarwal.png" style="width: 100px; height: 100px;" />
  <b>Vandana Aggarwal</b> is a teacher and a freelance journalist.
-An active citizen archivist for the National Archives of Singapore, she is the author of Voice of Indian Women: The Kamala Club <i>Singapore</i> (2018).
+An active citizen archivist for the National Archives of Singapore, she is the author of <i>Voice of Indian Women: The Kamala Club Singapore</i> (2018).
 She enjoys reading and researching about history.</div>

 #### **NOTES**